smorad/um_cisc_7404/03_mdp.typ

 ]

 ==
-Of course, we can model many other systems as Markov processes #pause
+We can model many other systems as Markov processes #pause

 #cimage("fig/03/finance-chain.png", height: 85%)
 ==